Rob Gronkowski’s Girlfriend Camille Kostek Defends Him Against Patriots Haters

 Considering the success of the New England Patriots over the last two decades, it really is kind of difficult to argue with that logic.
 Kostek is a former cheerleader and does some swimsuit modeling for Sports Illustrated, but she was a bit more bundled up in frigid Kansas City.

 The Patriots are heading to Atlanta to take on the Los Angeles Rams who defeated the New Orleans Saints 26-23 in overtime on Sunday.
-It was a huge game in a very loud Mercedes-Benz Superdome which had some controversy of its own, and as Inquisitr is reporting, fans are petitioning for a rematch.
+It was a huge game in a very loud Mercedes-Benz Superdome which had some controversy of its own, and as the Inquisitr is reporting, fans are petitioning for a rematch.

 “All I gotta say is, good luck!
 I think it’s gonna be a great game… Patriots coming out with a W.”